Allannn-sudo/NDS_Capture_385/README.md

 # NDS_Capture_385
-NDS Capture Card for ECE 385
+An NDS Capture Card project created in ECE 385

+Capture the game from from NDS and display onto large monitor

 Co-author: aszaw